 Football: Anti-discrimination group investigates online racial abuse against Singaporean referee

-SINGAPORE: Britain's anti-discrimination group Kick It Out said that it is investigating online racial abuse against Singaporean referee Sukhbir Singh who took charge of the International Champions Cup (ICC) match between Chelsea and Inter Milan last Saturday (Jul 29).
+SINGAPORE: Britain's anti-discrimination group Kick It Out said that it is investigating online racial abuse against Singaporean referee Sukhbir Singh who took charge of the International Champions Cup (ICC) match between Chelsea and Inter Milan last Saturday (Jul 29) at the Singapore Sports Hub.

 In an emailed reply on Monday (Aug 1), Kick It Out told Channel NewsAsia that it has since "been made aware by members of the public concerned by the comments directed" at the referee and that the matter is being investigated by its "reporting officer who is liaising with relevant authorities".